 Conservation Biology Graduate ProgramsConservation Biology Graduate programs could highlight areas such as forestry, land use, and environmental protection.
 Conservation scientists and foresters manage the overall land quality of forests, parks, rangelands, and other natural resources.
 Students might choose to target a specific aspect of conservation such as soil and water, urban life, resource management, or wildlife.iii

 Ecology Graduate ProgramsEcology Graduate Programs could focus on how to minimize society’s impact on the ecosystem.
 For instance, an environmental chemist might study how acid rain impacts plant life.
 Some of the areas that might be addressed could include climate change, environmental health, restoration, and industrial ecology.iv

 Marine Science Graduate ProgramsMarine Science Graduate Programs might focus on topics such as water pollution and its effects on fish populations as well as on the other wildlife species that inhabit the oceans.
 Some programs might include coursework in advanced computer software such as geographic information systems (GIS) and modeling software.v

+On Campus or Online Graduate Programs in Environmental Science?Graduate programs in environmental science may be available as on-campus or online degree programs.
+Environmental Science schools may allow students to study and research in person with a faculty mentor.
 Meanwhile, online environmental science degrees allow students to conveniently study from anywhere they have internet connectivity.
 Because they often appeal to at-work professionals, some online programs may allow students to complete any practical component at an approved locale in their own community.
 Whatever your preference, be sure to follow up with an advisor to determine what might be expected.

 [i] onetonline.org/link/summary/19-2041.00 | [ii] bls.gov/ooh/life-physical-and-social-science/agricultural-and-food-scientists.htm#tab-2 | [iii] bls.gov/ooh/life-physical-and-social-science/conservation-scientists.htm#tab-2 | [iv] bls.gov/ooh/life-physical-and-social-science/environmental-scientists-and-specialists.htm#tab-2 | [v] bls.gov/ooh/life-physical-and-social-science/zoologists-and-wildlife-biologists.htm#tab-4